OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 You can measure the tenure of a DevOps engineer by whether they have tried to build a general purpose error handling tool.
 I've attempted to build more than one during my career, and they have always failed.
 This is because such a general-purpose solution necessarily attempts to provide reliable outputs from unpredictable inputs.
 No matter how clever I was with regexes and parsing, I could never cover all the edge cases.

 LLMs, on the other hand, are excellent at extracting meaningful information from unpredictable inputs.
 You can provide a high-level description of a problem, such as failing a smoke test.
-The LLM can match that description to a blob of an unstructured text like deployment logs and deployment step configuration to determine if a smoke test failed and print the associated support URL.
+The LLM can match that description to a blob of unstructured text like deployment logs and deployment step configuration to determine if a smoke test failed and print the associated support URL.

-These custom prompts can embed a wealth of business knowledge and can be easily distributed amongst DevOps teams.
+These custom prompts can embed a wealth of business knowledge and are easily distributed amongst DevOps teams.
 A well-crafted prompt could easily remove the tedious back-and-forth that first level support teams often engage in, allowing DevOps teams to resolve issues faster.

 ## Conclusion